Democratic Rally: 2008: Another presidential defeat

 After the defeat in the 2003 presidential election, the split of DISY into three parties over opposing views on the Annan Plan, and the loss to AKEL in the 2006 legislative election, the Democratic Rally sought a candidate with broad multi-party support for the 2008 presidential election.
 Their candidate, former Minister of Foreign Affairs and MEP Ioannis Kasoulidis, received backing from several small parties, including the splinter European Democracy.
 However, he failed to gain the support of the stronger EVROKO, which instead supported the incumbent Tassos Papadopoulos.

 In the first round, Kasoulidis narrowly surpassed the leader of AKEL, Demetris Christofias.
 However, the Democratic Party, whose candidate Tassos Papadopoulos failed to advance to the second round, supported Christofias, resulting in Kasoulidis losing the election with 46.6% of the vote in the second round.

-Following the election, Prodromos Prodromou, leader of the splinter party European Democracy, rejoined the Democratic Rally, effectively merging his party with it.
+Following the election, Prodromos Prodromou, leader of European Democracy, rejoined the Democratic Rally, effectively merging his party with it.